-In a jigsaw exercise, each member of a group is given one small aspect of a task or topic to study, (so they are really working individually to start with).
+In a jigsaw exercise, each member of a group is given one small aspect of a task or topic to study (so they are really working individually to start with).
 Then each pupil who has read a particular aspect of the work joins others who have studied the same material and they discuss the material together.

 After the discussion, each student returns to their original group and teaches their part to the other members.

-You might wish to read a case study (click to case study 2 p 8) showing how teachers used pair work in whole class teaching and learning to initiate classroom dialogue.
+Case study 8 (page 42) shows how teachers used pair work in whole class teaching and learning to initiate classroom dialogue.

-The evidence on this page comes from two systematic reviews (click to page 30 on References) (Bennett et al., 2004, 2005) of the use and nature of small group discussions in science, and the RFT
+The evidence on this page comes from two systematic reviews of the use and nature of small group discussions in science (Bennett et al, 2004, 2005; see page 54), and this RFT:

-Effective talk in the primary classroom
+• Effective talk in the primary classroom